Data is today’s oil because its value is immeasurable. It can help you answer questions related to the state of your business.

 More so, they can break down and distill raw numbers into actionable and digestible insights you can easily incorporate into a data story.

 Raw data on its own holds minimal value, especially if you don’t know where to start.
+However, with the aid of a waterfall chart, you can effectively visualize and interpret the data, uncovering valuable insights and trends.”

 For instance, a population census data document transmits high-level insights into how many people live in a state or country.
+However, it does not provide in-depth insights, such as race, living standards, level of education, accessibility to healthcare, or healthcare data analytics.

-You just feed your data into a data visualization tool…….
+You just feed your data into a data visualization tool.
 And boom!
 You have digestible insights at your fingertips.

 A data reporting dashboard can provide you with a timely story of the financial health of your business.
 For instance, you might report on sales key performance indicators (KPIs) based on: